 After my daughter, Cassidy, was born I had a new reason to pick up the camera.
 Seeing how quickly my daughter was growing, I found a new story to tell.
 I discovered that the most honest photos were those that were not staged.
 There is a familiarity and attachment to the shots that I have of her in her first year.
 Seeing these photos brings out the memory of this sweet spot in life.
 Motherhood was new to me and the world was new to her.
 We both had a lot to learn!

-Right after the birth of my second daughter, Sierra, I was leaving yoga and read the quote “what would you do if you knew you couldn’t fail?”
+After the birth of my second daughter, Sierra, I was leaving yoga and read the quote “what would you do if you knew you couldn’t fail?”
 I was grateful to realize the answer was clear to me.
 Soon after, I quit my full-time job and dedicated myself to turning my photography hobby into a career.
 I failed often in those first couple of years, but my curiosity and passion always moved me forward… And so here I am, ready to tell your story.

 My favorite things!